postsharp/Metalama.Documentation/conceptual/Aspects/ide/code-fixes.md

 * Code fixes and refactorings are only useful at design time.
 At compile time, all code fixes will be ignored.
 If you want to avoid generating code fixes at compile time, you can make your logic conditional to the `MetalamaExecutionContext.Current.ExecutionScenario.CapturesCodeFixTitles` expression.

 * The `Func<ICodeActionBuilder, Task>`  delegate is only executed when the code fix or refactoring is selected by the user.
-However, the whole aspect will be executed again.
-It has two implications:
+However, the whole aspect will be executed again which has two implications:
   *  The logic that _creates_ the delegate must be very fast because it is rarely useful.
 Any expensive logic should be moved to the _implementation_ of the delegate itself.
   *  If you want to avoid generating the delegate, you can make it conditional to the `MetalamaExecutionContext.Current.ExecutionScenario.CapturesCodeFixImplementations` expression.

 * At design time, all code fix titles, including those added by the <xref:Metalama.Framework.Diagnostics.IDiagnosticSink.Suggest*> method,  are cached for the whole solution.
-Therefore, you should avoid suggesting a large amount of suggestions.
+Therefore, you should avoid adding a large number of suggestions.
 The current Metalama design is not suited for this scenario.